knightyun/data-to-code/README-EN.md

 // ...
 ```

-Suppose the table has more than 20 rows, or even more columns, ugh, it's a nightmare 😱; Of course, some people choose to use regular expressions, or some editors have built-in batch processing capabilities, which may not be easy.
+Suppose the table has more than **20 rows**, or even **more columns**, ugh, it's a nightmare 😱; Of course, some people choose to use regular expressions, or some editors have built-in batch processing capabilities, which may not be easy.

-As a result, this ~~wheel~~ tool was created 🐱‍🏍.
+As a result, this ~~wheel~~ tool was created 🚲.

 ## Installation